 Within the framework of pedagogical activities, Marek Domin gives, toghether with other members of the Department of Constitutional Law, lectures and seminars of courses Štátoveda (theory of the State and constitutional theory) and Ústavné právo (constitutional law of the Slovak Republic).
 In addition, he also gives lectures of optional courses Politológia pre právnikov (political sciencies for lawyers) and Volebné právo a volebné systémy (law of elections and electoral systems).
 In the case of the last mentioned, he is also the guarantee of this course.

-In the matter of research and publishing activities, Marek Domin is particularly interested in issues of law of elections, but also in issues of constitutional aspects of direct democracy and issues of relations between the supreme constitutional authorities.
-He is the author of one monograph published in Slovak - Inštitút kontrasignácie aktov hlavy štátu.
-Osobitne v ústavnom systéme Slovenskej republiky (Institute of Countersignature of Head of State`s acts.
-Particularly in the Constitutional System of the Slovak Republic, 2015).
+In the matter of research and publishing activities, Marek Domin is particularly interested in issues of law of elections, but also in issues of constitutional aspects of direct democracy and of relations between the supreme constitutional authorities.
+He is the author of two scientific monograph published in Slovak, the title of the last one is Všeobecnosť volebného práva v Slovenskej republike a jej materiálne zabezpečenie (Universal suffrage in the Slovak Republic and its material ensuring, 2018).
 Marek Domin also wrote an extensive commentary on the Slovak Electoral Code (2018) and two textbooks published in Slovak - Volebné právo a volebné systémy (Law of Elections and Electoral Systems, 2017) and Repetitórium ústavného práva (Repeat of the Constitutional Law, 2017, as a co-autor).
 Moreover, Marek Domin is the author or co-autor of more than 50 studies and articles published in the Slovak Republic, Czech Republic and Poland.
-He also writes blogs in English on current issues of Slovak constitutional law (Blog of the IACL; I.CONnect - Blog of the International Journal of Constitutional Law).
+He also writes blogs in English on current issues of Slovak constitutional law (Blog of the IACL and I.CONnect - Blog of the International Journal of Constitutional Law).